Wednesday, July 1, 2026

 I believe in telepathy.
 I believe in ghosts.
 I believe in the power of silence, and in the power of words.

-I believe astrological influences, divination, tarot readings, energy healing, and similar systems are based on fact, and I believe they are prone to misinterpretation, and even wilful deceit.
+I believe astrological influences, divination, religions, tarot readings, energy healing, and similar systems are based on fact, and I believe they are prone to misinterpretation, and even wilful deceit.
 Nonetheless, I believe they can hold value to whomever investigates or makes use of them with ungullible, uncynical self-criterion.

 I believe there is healing in song.
 I believe there is healing in dance.
 I believe there is healing in laughter.
 I believe love is felt when it is infused into our food, music, or service.
 I believe there is healing in love, in pleasure, in kindness, in work, in failure, and in pain.
 I believe healing occurs when we see, feel, and accept what we have not.